List of UK top-ten singles in 1969: Controversial French-language song reaches number-one

+1969 saw a foreign-language song reach number-one in the UK Singles Chart for the first time in the chart's history; "Je t'aime... moi non plus" by Jane Birkin and Serge Gainsbourg.
+The controversial French-language song was banned in several countries due to its overtly sexual content.

+"Je t'aime..." was originally released in the UK by Fontana Records and the Fontana release entered the UK top 10 at number eight on 31 August 1969 (6 September 1969, week ending).
+However, after it had reached number two, Fontana deleted the single, allegedly because the wife of Fontana's boss was appalled at her husband's company releasing such a song.
+After this, "Je t'aime..." was picked up by Major Minor Records, who acquired the song's licensing rights and re-released the record.
+On 28 September 1969 (4 October 1969, week ending), the Major Minor release entered the UK chart at number three, while the Fontana release dropped out of the top 10 completely.
+The following week, the Major Minor release reached number-one, where it remained for one week.

 Chart debuts

 Forty-five artists achieved their first top 10 single in 1969, either as a lead or featured artist.
 Of these, eight went on to record another hit single that year: Bobbie Gentry, Clodagh Rodgers, Creedence Clearwater Revival, Desmond Dekker & the Aces, Glen Campbell, Jethro Tull, Peter Sarstedt and The Temptations.
 Marvin Gaye had two other entries in his breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.